-And then there's bankerspank.com, which is a Web site of video snipets promoting credit unions and an on-line store where you can buy t-shirts and other kotchies to visually express your disinterest in banks.
+And then there’s bankerspank.com, which is a Web site of video snippets promoting credit unions and an online store where you can buy t-shirts and other kotchies to visually express your disinterest in banks.
 The site features links to the Credit Union National Association and World Council of Credit Unions.
-Check out one of the bankspank videos here:
+Check out one of the bank spank videos here:

 Banks, all I can say is that you have some work to do!
 The future is here.
 The future is now.
 What – and who – will you become?